 “Go on, hon.
 What happened next?”

 “My friend finally got back from New York and I hadn’t cleaned a thing!
 The cat was missing, there were empty vodka bottles everywhere, trash had piled high to the ceiling, the toilet had overflowed with raw sewage inches deep all over the carpet, kids were squatting in her bed, and the city had condemned her house!
-I had been sleeping at my friend’s place down the street because I was too lazy to clean up.
-It was horrible” She wipes some tears off her face.
+I had been sleeping at my friend’s place down the street because I just couldn’t manage the energy to clean up.
+It was horrible” She wipes some tears off her face and some sweat from her forehead.
+She shifts to her right so she can wipe her armpit.
+Neither kid is thrilled with the smell.
 “I just love her SO much, you know?
 And I couldn’t do anything right.
 What is wrong with me?
 Why am I like this??
 I just keep disappointing the people that mean so much to me!”

 “If you did that to my house I’d beat you like a runaway slave,” Dad assures.